aio-libs/aiocache/docs/caches.rst

   - clear
   - raw

-If you feel a method is really missing here do not hesitate to open an issue in github.
+If you feel a command is missing here do not hesitate to `open an issue <https://github.com/argaen/aiocache/issues>`_

-By default, all commands are covered by a timeout that will trigger an ``asyncio.TimeoutError`` in case of timeout.
-Timeout can be set at instance level or when calling the command.

 ..  _basecache: